Stay informed of the latest progress in canine health research.

 In order to support this ambitious level of research the AKC Canine Health Foundation anticipates funding 2-3 awards at the level of $250,000 each.
 Solicitation of applications will occur in two phases.
 Phase I will consist of a Letter of Intent (LOI), due March 18, 2013.
-Grants invited back for full proposal will be announced April 22 and will be due by July 22, 2013.
+Grants invited back for full proposal will be announced April 22 and will be due by midnight July 28, 2013.
 Funded grants will be announced by September 23, 2013.

 Please read an open letter to applicants for further application information including changes to the grants review process from previous cycles.